kadena-io/kuro/scripts/aws/Ansible-README.md

                         and sqlite files, deleting all previous retrieved logs.
                         It stores the logs in `aws/logs/`.

-`edit_conf.yml` : This playbook edits all node configurations on the monitor
-                  instance.
-For example, if you wanted to change the backend of all nodes to INMEM, then run `ansible-playbook /path/to/edit_conf.yml --tags "inmem"`
-                  This playbook allows for changing other components of node configurations.
-Below is a list of changes possible and the tags names associated with them.
-                  CONF CHANGE                      TAG NAME
-                  - Disables write-behind:         `no_wb`
-                  - Disables PactPersist logging:  `no_pactPersist_log`
-                  - Disables all DEBUG logging:    `no_debug`
-                  - Changes backend to in-memory:  `inmem` To run only certain changes, execute the playbook as follows:
-                  `ansible-playbook /path/to/edit_conf.yml --tags "tagName, tagName"`

 NB: The `edit_conf.yml` playbook is designed for testing purposes.
 For a more robust way of changing distributed nodes' configurations, run `<kadena-directory>$ ./bin/<OS-name>/genconfs --distributed <kadena-directory>/aws/ipAddr.yml`